axelf4/axelf4.github.io/_posts/2020-08-24-rust-style-futures-in-c.md

 that is, yielding until the given future is resolved.

-To illustrate, here is a future that prints four times to standard output, first thrice at one second intervals, and then again after two more seconds:
+To illustrate, here is a future that prints four times to standard output, first thrice at one-second intervals, and then again after two more seconds:
 ```c
 struct TestFuture {
 	struct Future future;